RBEGamer/RWTH_HACK_2018/README.md

 The have chosen the real-digital challange for the RWTH Hack 2018.
 The following problems are to solve:

-* Collaboration Ticket System
+* Collaborative Ticket System
-* Show other users that the ticket
+* No time base ticket blocking
-*